Take a look at our entire selection of rain barrels

 , which are completely safe to use for water storage

 .
-This rain collection barrel is made from UV stabilized plastic.
+This rain collection barrel is made from UV stabilized plastic and will vary in appearance and style on occasion due to supply.

 No need to worry about mosquito’s in your rain water with the Summit Mosquito Control Dunks